Mobile Multi-View Object Image Search: Related Work

 Multi-image queries have been used to improve image retrieval.
 Arandjelovic and Zisserman~\cite{1} propose an object retrieval system using multiple image queries.
 The user enters a textual query and Google image search is performed using this textual query.
 The top eight images are then retrieved and used as query images.
 Early and late fusion methods are applied.
 Tang and Acton~\cite{41} propose a system that extracts different features from different query images.
 These extracted features are then combined and used as the features of the final query image.
-Another system is proposed in~\cite{29}, which allows users to select different regions of interest in the image.
-Then each region is treated as queries and results are combined.
-Zhang et al.~\cite{51} describe a similar system, which also uses regions; however, these regions are extracted automatically and users select regions from the extracted parts.
+The system proposed in~\cite{29} allows users to select different regions of interest in the image.
+Then each region is treated as separate queries and their results are combined.
+Zhang et al.~\cite{51} describe a similar system, which also uses regions; however, these regions are extracted automatically and the user selects among them.
 Xue et al.~\cite{49} propose a system that uses multiple image queries to reduce the distracting features by using a hierarchical vocabulary tree.
 The system focuses on the parts that are common in all the query images.
-The multi query system described in~\cite{24} uses early fusion; each database image is compared with each query image and each query image gets a weight according to the similarity between the query image and the database image.
+The multi-query system described in~\cite{24} uses early fusion; each database image is compared with each query image and each query image gets a weight according to the similarity between the query image and the database image.

-Queries using multiple images have been utilized in several existing works to improve the performance of visual search systems.
-In this work, we take this one step further and leverage the interaction capability of mobile devices to perform more informative visual object queries by taking multi-view images of the query object.
-We performed comprehensive analysis of various similarity functions and early/late fusion methods in terms of retrieval precision and running time.
-Furthermore, we collected a new multi-view object image dataset to perform single and multi-view query experiments.
+All these works use multiple query images on single view databases for performance improvement; they do not utilize multi-view queries on multi-view databases.
+Moreover, a multi-view object image dataset to evaluate multi-view search systems is not publicly available.
+This paper aims to fill in these gaps.